lovethisgame/drop/docs/guide.md

         super(GlobalContext.instance, view);

         /* initializing model layer */
+        new SsoService();
-        new WeatherService();
+        new DashboardService();

         /* initializing controller layer */
-        new Shepherd();
+        new PortletsPool();

-        /* initializing mediators for included components */ new HerdPanelMediator(view.herdPanel);
+        /* initializing mediators for child components */ new DashboardMediator(view.dashboard);
-        new MessagePanelMediator(view.messagePanel);
+        new AdminPanelMediator(view.adminPanel);

-        /* once actors initialized, sending the ready notification */ invoke(IOnApplicationReady, function (a : IOnApplicationReady) : void
+        /* once actors initialized, sending the ready notification */ call(IOnApplicationReady);
-                { a.onApplicationReady(); });
     }
 }
 ```

-Mediators initialization happens hierarchically with parent Mediators initializing Mediators for the child views.

-> **tip:** Generally it is a good idea to dispatch IOnApplicationReady notification in a way shown above once all Actors created and execute all initial data retrieving, view preparing and internal processes launch within listeners in a safe manner, rather than in Actor contstructors.

-## How to use

-- Get familiar with the framework structure by going through the simple drop-as3-example project.
-- Checkout and include the sources of a drop-as3 project.
-- Have fun playing, changing and creating!
+Example of application initialization can be found in [ApplicationView](../drop-as3-example/src/main/flex/example/view/ExampleApplication.mxml) and [ApplicationMediator](../drop-as3-example/src/main/flex/example/view/ExampleApplicationMediator.as).

+## Framework Usage

 Drop is designed for modification and extension.
 For a particular project it might be decided to introduce additional or modified Actor types structure.

+High level steps include:

+- Include the framework sources into your (new) project;
+- Create a single GlobalContext class;
+- Design and define Singletone and Notification interfaces
+- Define Mediators to handle views, Services and Value Objects for domain, Controllers for business logic;
+- Wire actors together via Interfaces.

 Whatever architecture is followed, it must be made sure every Actor is only concerned with the aspect it's type designed to handle, and the actors communicate in decoupled manner via well-defined communication interfaces.

-## Best Practices
+## Tips and Best Practices

-todo: group methods in communication interfaces; define AppMediator, AppController, AppService and AppProxy; do not call Actors from Boundaries; do not call Boundaries from Boundaries; do not call Boundaries that do not belong to an Actor from that Actor; use sophisticated IDE; write proxy-getters; Multicore projects.
+todo: group methods in communication interfaces; define AppMediator, AppController, AppService and AppProxy; do not call Actors from Boundaries; do not call Boundaries from Boundaries; do not call Boundaries that do not belong to an Actor from that Actor; use sophisticated IDE; write proxy-getters; Multicore projects; Services class.

+> **tip:** Generally it is a good idea to dispatch IOnApplicationReady notification in a way shown above once all Actors created and execute all initial data retrieving, view preparing and internal processes launch within listeners in a safe manner, rather than in Actor contstructors.

 > **tip:** Generally it is adviced to rely on notification interfaces versus singletone ones where possible as they allow for better loose coupling.